rudzitisrihards/map-elevation-app/README.md

 ## How to Run

 1. Clone or download the repository
-2. Open `index.html` in your browser (Brave, Chrome, etc.)
+2. Open `index.html` with LiveServer extension from VScode (map needs an IP in browser to run)
-3. Done — no build tools or server needed
+3. Done!

 ## License